-How much does a Helicopter Pilot earn in the United States?
-The average Helicopter Pilot salary in the United States is $94,045 as of February 28, 2019, but the range typically falls between $79,744 and $120,936.
+How much does a Helicopter Pilot make in the United States?
+The average Helicopter Pilot salary in the United States is $94,363 as of April 27, 2019, but the range typically falls between $80,016 and $121,340.
 Salary ranges can vary widely depending on many important factors, including education, certifications, additional skills, the number of years you have spent in your profession.
 With more online, real-time compensation data than any other website, Salary.com helps you determine your exact pay target.
-View Cost of Living in Major Cities
+View the Cost of Living in Major Cities

 Take just three simple steps below to generate your own personalized salary report.